For over a decade, this buttermilk pancake recipe has been our favorite. It continues to be our go-to basic pancake recipe for breakfast OR dinner!

 A week or so ago, I found some additional buttermilk in my refrigerator, leftover from the Red Velvet Cake I baked the week before.
 In the same way that I will see any movie starring Bill Murray because I am pretty sure I will love it, I will try any new recipe that includes buttermilk.
 My Dutch mother-in-law drinks it straight and I admit that my love affair has not gone that far.
 But, I have yet to find a recipe with buttermilk that I do not like.
 One of my favorites is the buttermilk pancake recipe that a friend gave me a couple of years ago.
 It is so easy and so delicious, I have not used a pancake mix since then.

 Give these a try some night and experience the childlike glee of eating breakfast for dinner.
+Or, go ahead and make them for breakfast or brunch, they taste almost as good in the morning!

 2 cups flour